 My teaching style reflects what I have learned from my teachers, which might be described as non-dogmatic and dynamic.
 It does not fit neatly into any one particular style.
 I do not follow one particular lineage of postural yoga.
-In fact recent scholarship has found that much postural yoga is not thousands of years old as is commonly thought, but closer to a hundred years old.
+In fact recent scholarship has found that a great body of postural yoga is not thousands of years old as is commonly thought, but closer to a hundred years old.

-I think the many years I spent in professional dance and as a Pilates teacher inform my classes with a sense of flow, precision, correct alignment, safety and crucially a healthy respect for different body types.
+I think the many years I spent in professional dance and as a Pilates teacher inform my classes with a sense of flow, precision, person-centred alignment, safety and, crucially, a healthy respect for different body types.

 My classes generally consist of a warm up to prepare the body for larger movements.
 A series of sun salutations and standing postures that generate heat, before moving to the floor for some seated postures and savasana – the final relaxation at the end of class